 The confront nature of the Johnson intervention strips that away, exposing the scope of the problem, and the hard-hitting manner in which this information is delivered is designed to be eye-opening to the addict.
 It strips away the ability to stick their head in the sand and ignore the effects of addiction.

 Another great candidate for the Johnson Model are addicts who also suffer from one or more mental health disorders.
 According to the National Institute of Drug Abuse, those who have mental illness are twice as likely to have substance abuse disorders.
 This comorbidity makes treatment even more complicated, and intervention even more necessary, as in many cases, it is the loved ones of the mentally ill addict who unknowingly enable their addiction, or make excuses for it based on the addict’s mental health.
 Drawing a hard line is beneficial to everyone involved, which is vital for long-term recovery, as those with a strong support system are less likely to relapse.

 At its most simple, there are only two results of an intervention.
 The addict will accept the help he or she has been offered and attend rehab, or they will not.
 If the addict accepts help, they will attend a substance abuse rehabilitation center and complete the rehab program.
 If not, they will likely leave the meeting and may return to their former lifestyle.
 If the latter is true, it doesn’t necessarily mean there is no hope.
 Holding true to the consequences that were provided during the intervention is the next step.

 Statistics on the effectiveness of interventions are challenging to come by because there are so many factors that mitigate the data.
 The most important indicator of success is whether or not the addict follows through with treatment, and whether participants stand strong on the consequences they provided.
 Intervention is only one of many tools available, but it’s a strong step in the right direction.

-First Step for the Johnson Model of Intervention
+First Step for an Intervention

 Many addicts owe their life to an intervention that got them into treatment.